-For exact covering systems in number field $K$, very recently, in \cite{Kim}, S. Kim proved that any modulus of the largest norm must be repeated when $K$ is a certain quadratic field with additional conditions on the modulus ideals $I_i$.
+For exact covering systems in a number field $K$, very recently, in \cite{Kim}, Kim asked whether there exists an exact covering system with distinct moduli in a number field and he gave some nonexistence results when $K$ is a certain type of quadratic field with additional constraints on the modulus ideals $I_i$.
 We are going to prove the analogous results in \cite{nonanalytic} and \cite{improvements} for exact covering systems in any number field $K$.

 This paper is organized as follows.
-In Section 2, we introduce some notations about covering systems in number fields and S. Kim's result \cite{Kim}.
-In Section 3, we'll introduce some definitions in \cite{nonanalytic}, and then prove the analogous result of \cite{nonanalytic} for any number field.
-We'll prove the analogous result of \cite{improvements} for any number field in Section 4.
-Both results greatly generalize the result of S. Kim in \cite{Kim}.
+In Section 2, we introduce some notations about covering systems in number fields and Kim's results \cite{Kim}.
+In Section 3, we'll introduce some definitions from \cite{nonanalytic}, and then prove the analogous result of \cite{nonanalytic} for number fields.
+We'll prove the analogous result of \cite{improvements} for number fields in Section 4.
+Both results greatly generalize the results of Kim in \cite{Kim}.